MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dresource-class.md

 ##  <a name="m_bisautodestroy"></a>  CD2DResource::m_bIsAutoDestroy

-Resource will be destoyed by owner (CRenderTarget)
+Resource will be destroyed by owner (CRenderTarget)

 ```
 BOOL m_bIsAutoDestroy;